TrilemmaFoundation/.github/profile/README.md

-Trilemma Foundation is a Canadian registered charity that empowers technical talent through global university partnerships, open-source collaboration, and performance-based opportunities.
-Since our inception, we’ve worked with 80+ universities that serve as hubs to engage and support talent worldwide.
-Our mission is to enable anyone with an internet connection to demonstrate their technical ability in a transparent and verifiable way.
+Trilemma Foundation is a non profit and Canadian registered charity that incubates technical talent through global university partnerships, open source collaboration, and performance based opportunities.
+Since our inception, we have worked with over 80 universities worldwide that serve as hubs for discovering, engaging, and empowering top technical talent.

-This structure allows us to operate as an R&D lab, where we test bold ideas, learn from setbacks, and explore sustainable models to maximize impact.
+Our mission is to enable the brightest minds to rise based on performance.

+To support this mission, we operate as a data-driven R&D lab.
+We explore bold ideas, develop tools, and run open source projects that provide hands on experience to anyone with internet access.
+This structure allows us to generate positive externalities such as job placements, data-driven innovation, startup development, and broader ecosystem impact by focusing on talent first.

 🌐 [Website](https://www.trilemma.foundation)
 💡 [LinkedIn](https://www.linkedin.com/company/trilemma-foundation)